kumahq/kuma/docs/guides/e2e-test-tips.md

 E2E tests are less stable and slower than unit tests therefore it's useful to know some tricks

-## Mac M1 and ARM support

-Currently, we don't support ARM architecture when building docker images which we rely on for e2e tests.
-This is tracked in [#3252](https://github.com/kumahq/kuma/issues/3252) and [#237](https://github.com/kumahq/kuma/issues/237).

 ## Using a VM

 If you are developing on a laptop e2e tests might be almost impossible to run.